I smiled at the fence and whispered, “Ah, Dorothy, we’re not in Portland…”

-We naively expected a near‐repeat of our first Voodoo experience.
+We expected a repeat of our first Voodoo experience.

-The natives swore that a Must‐Do was sampling Portland doughnuts.
-Not a normal food choice for either of us but DH and I share a hard travel rule: wherever, whatever, indulge as the locals do (within our reason, of course).
+The locals swore a Must‐Do was sampling Portland doughnuts.
+Not a normal food choice for either of us.
+But DH and I share a hard travel rule: wherever, whatever, indulge as the natives do.
+Within reason, of course.

-I only remember what I ordered: Viscous Hibiscus, Blueberry Cake, Raspberry Romeo, Voodoo Doll, and School Daze PB&J. Good understates their divinity.
+Hard to see the variety.
+I remember what we ordered: Viscous Hibiscus, Blueberry Cake, Raspberry Romeo, Voodoo Doll, and School Daze PB&J.

-The ensuing sugar rush hijacked my blogger’s eye and writer’s brain.
-Thus, I remain clueless to how many and/or what else was on the menu — doughnuts or drinks.
+But, truth is, the ensuing sugar rush hijacked my blogger’s eye and writer’s brain.
+And I no longer remember what else was on the menu — doughnuts or drinks.
 I do remember The Pink.

-The pink background of Oregon’s menu dominates the Houston store, too.
+The same Portland pink dominates the Houston store, too.

-I smack on these bites of heaven but my eyes, rebel at all the Pepto‐Bismol pink.
+I smacked on these local bites of heaven but my eyes rebelled at all the Pepto‐Bismol pink.

-It’s the branding color because, after you eat your box of doughnuts (who buys or eats only two or three Voodoos?) you need a bottle of tummy medicine!
+A second point: after you eat your box of doughnuts (because who buys or eats only two or three Voodoos?), you need yummy tummy medicine!

-So why not sell it in your stores, Voodoo Doughnuts?
-I’ll take my commission later…
+So, why not sell PB in your stores, Voodoo Doughnuts?
+A commission later?

 Oh dear reader, I beg your forgiveness for my doughnut‐brain.
-This post does stink like a commercial, I know.
-I promise the only green exchanged came from my pocket.
-And it was a lot: an average $2.80 per doughnut for our order.
-The second ouch! followed a week later with a high scale reading.
+This post does stink like a commercial.
+I promise the only green exchanged came from my own pocket.
+And it was a pricey grab: $2.80 per doughnut on average.

 Alas.

-Why do we so often pay in both pennies and pounds?
+Must we always pay in both pennies and pounds?

 Can’t we catch a break in these pandemic days?